-- Narrow band extending from ~0.5 to ~5 GHz.
+Narrow band extending from ~0.5 to ~5 GHz

-- Not necessarily HPEM.

-- Significant spectral components up to ~10 MHz depending on range and application.
+Significant spectral components up to ~10 MHz depending on range and application

-K.81(09) FIII.1.1
+K.81(14)FIII.

-Figure III.1-1 - Differences between HPEM and HEMP
+Figure III.1 - Differences between HPEM and HEMP

-The following text, quoted from the scope of [IEC 61000-2-13], clearly defines HPEM.
+The following text, based on the scope clause of [IEC 61000-2-13], clearly defines HPEM.
 Moreover, the importance of a review process is also explained.

 A threat environment is provided by an artificially caused high-power electromagnetic wave (HPEM).
-That kind of threat environment can give large damage to consumer electrical equipment and electronic devices as described in IEC 61000-1-5.
+That kind of threat environment can give large damage to consumer electrical equipment and electronic devices as described in [b-IEC 61000-1-5].
 In order to establish protection methods, it is necessary to define radiation and conduction environments.
 The objective of these standards is a high-power condition in which a free-space plane wave having a peak electric field intensity that exceeds 100 V/m and corresponds to a power density of 26.5 W/m2 is output.
 Based on the normal EMC criteria covered by the standards made by the IEC SC 77B, these standards intentionally define very high electromagnetic radiation and conduction criteria.

-HPEM Environment
+HPEM Environment:

-- Radiation, or conduction combination - A single-envelope having a several repetitions of a single cycle (an ultra-narrow-band signal possibly having a variable frequency) - Burst having many single-cycle pulses - Ultra-wide-band transient pulse (MHz to several GHz, having a spectrum of up to 10 GHz) - A burst having many ultra-wide-band transient pulses
+- radiation, or conduction combination; - a single-envelope having a several repetitions of a single cycle (an ultra-narrow-band signal possibly having a variable frequency); - burst having many single-cycle pulses; - ultra-wide-band transient pulse (MHz to several GHz, having a spectrum of up to 10 GHz); - a burst having many ultra-wide-band transient pulses.

-An HPEM signal can be a signal from a signal source such as a nearby located radar or other transmission device, or can be a signal that is output from an intentional generator for purpose of targeting civil equipment.
+An HPEM signal can be a signal from a signal source such as a nearby-located radar or other transmission device, or can be a signal that is output from an intentional generator for the purpose of targeting civil equipment.
 A radiated signal becomes conducted voltage and current through combination and is applied.
-Also, a conduction-combined HPEM environment can also be directly applied to an installed wire.
+In addition, a conduction-combined HPEM environment can also be directly applied to an installed wire.

-HEMP (High-altitude Electromagnetic Pulse) and HPEM are clearly classified from the aspect of distance and range from the signal source to the affected electrical component.
+High-altitude EM pulse (HEMP) and HPEM are clearly classified from the aspect of distance and range from the signal source to the affected electrical component.
 In the case of HEMP, the range is not important.
-That is because HEMP propagates by being showered down to the earth from space, and is a phenomenon that occurs comparatively uniformly for 1000 km or more, while on the other hand, in the case of HPEM, the effect greatly decreases due to distance.
+That is because HEMP propagates by being showered down to the earth from space and is a phenomenon that occurs comparatively uniformly for 1'000 km or more.
+On the other hand, in the case of HPEM, the effect greatly decreases due to distance.
 Therefore, the process of standardizing a HPEM environment is more difficult.
 The recommended approach is to investigate the various types of HPEM that could possibly be used now or in the near future, and then make an appropriate HPEM reference waveform from that investigation.
 That kind of reference HPEM waveform must be corrected for technology that emerges that is capable of making those kinds of waveforms.